simeonlee/scavenge/README.md

 [Scavenge][site] changes your life by serving up Instagram pics related to healthy eating on a map of your neighborhood with no clicking required.
 Immediately see what people in your current area are posting pics of and how far away they are!

-Then, after you get your juice, search for any other topic all over the world!
+Then, after you get your [Sweet Green][sweetgreen], search for any other topic all over the world!

 ### Resources